d3ath-add3r/Crop_Production_Prediction/README.md

 # Crop_Production_Prediction
-A Jupyter python notrbook with EDA, Visualisations of Crop Production of India and Production Predictor model for a specific crop.
+A Jupyter python notebook with EDA, Visualisations of Crop Production of India and Production Predictor model for a specific crop.